xiaolai/regular-investing-in-box/docs/en/README.md

 But after entering the insurance market in 1967, Berkshire became an investing machine.
 The reason was simple: Buffett not only had a huge amount to invest, the funds also came at zero cost, and could be used almost indefinitely.
 This was a huge relative advantage over all other investors in the world.

 All of the books about Buffett talk about his incredible returns, and they treat his investment principles as the Bible.
 Even a casual statement at Berkshire's annual meeting can be taken as law.
-But 99.99% percent of investors will never have access to massive amounts of free capital to invest over an unlimited term, and that's a big reason why Buffett has been extraodinarily successful.
+But 99.99%  of investors will never have access to massive amounts of free capital to invest over an unlimited term, and that's a big reason why Buffett has been extraodinarily successful.

 Regular investors are different.
 They may not have that much money, but the are investing more than just money.
 Since they are continuously investing over the long term,